alifahfathonah/Codeigniter-PortalAkademik/readme.rst

 ************
 Installation
 ************
-Make sure this project is in your folder, then :
-> Import File Database to Your Server
+In the words of Abraham Lincoln:

 > Pardon my French

 *************
 User Database